 It belongs to the family Accipitridae and has medium-sized body size.
 The wingspan can range from 150 cm – 180cm wide.

-They have dark brown feathers on their back and light brown or grey underparts and long forked tails that help it maneuver through.
+They have dark brown feathers on their back, light brown or grey underparts, and long forked tails that help them maneuver through.

-Its environment while hunting for food like insects, small mammals, reptiles etc., along with scavenging opportunities when available.
+Its environment includes hunting for food like insects, small mammals, reptiles, etc., and scavenging opportunities when available.

 Kingdom | Animalia |